 SETO’s Research in Cost and Data Analysis

-Much of SETO’s analysis research is conducted by DOE’s National Laboratories, whose analyses of solar technologies enable solar energy’s growth.
+Most of SETO’s analysis research is conducted by DOE’s national laboratories, whose analyses of solar technologies support solar energy’s growth.
 Two funding programs house the majority of this work:

 - The Solar Energy Technologies Office Lab Call FY19-21 funding program – projects are developing tools to enable better understanding of the solar industry, plan for change and disruption, and identify areas of future technological innovation with increasing customer affordability and improving equitable access.